Educational Foundations (EDFN)

 This course focuses on adolescent development of middle level students with attention to its impact on psychology and education.
 The content includes theories related to middle school students’ self-concept, affect, motivation, effective thinking, interpersonal skills, classroom diagnosis, individualization, teacher effectiveness, roles and problems of teachers, moral development, diversity, inclusion, effective parenting, learning styles, and developing independent learners.

-Prerequisite: College of Education Admission with a score of Y.
+Prerequisite: College of Education Admission YES.

 EDFN-342.
 Teaching With Technology.
 3 Hours.